Batscan is a battery monitoring system built as a modular data acquisition system

 shortened directly to the −terminal of the last cell in a 500 Volt battery, the current through

-the protective resistor cannot exceed 250µA (0.000250 A) with a maximum heat dissipation
+the protective resistor cannot exceed 250µA (0.000250 A) with a maximum heat disposition

-Under normal, no fault, condition the maximum current drawn from the battery is less than 30µA
+Under normal (no fault) condition, the maximum current Batscan will draw from the battery is less than 30µA (0.000030 A).

 Separate power supply